Untangl/sra/README.md

-# sra - UK State Reirement Age library
+# sra - UK State Pension/Retirement Age library
 A straightforward(!)
 UK State Retirement Age calculation library that we thought might be useful for someone out there.

 ## Installation